AndresRicoM/axol/README.md

 <h1>Data handling</h1>

-The system uses the Homehub to send data to a server hosted @MIT.
+The system uses the HomeHub to send data to a server hosted @MIT.
 All of the data of registered devices is accessible by the developers of the platform.
-If you do not want developers to have access you will need to build backend infrstructure that will allow you to save data in a different server and modify the connect_send(), get_system_stats(), and server_send() function in the homehubs <a href="https://github.com/AndresRicoM/axol/blob/main/homehub/code/cs_homehub.ino">code</a>.
+If you do not want developers to have access you will need to build backend infrstructure that will allow you to save data in a different server and modify the connect_send() get_system_stats() server_send()

+function in the HomeHub's <a href="https://github.com/AndresRicoM/axol/blob/main/homehub/code/cs_homehub.ino">code</a>.

 Please contact <aricom@mit.edu> for historical access to data for your system.